vavesparashar/blog/src/_talks/Product-led Marketing.md

 Word of mouth leads the way.
 More specifically, happy users will share your product with friends and coworkers.

-As former Slack CMO Bill Macaitis states "I tell my team members that their gold standard is not whether customers bought a product, but did they recommend us?"
+As former Slack CMO Bill Macaitis states "*I tell my team members that their gold standard is not whether customers bought a product, but did they recommend us?*"

 - Why are they buying your product?‍